-Nearly half of all water consumed in the home is used in the bathroom.
-Twenty per cent of that water is flushed down the toilet.
+Nearly half of all water consumed in the home is used in the bathroom and 20 per cent of that water is flushed down the toilet.

 Look for products that have a high WELS star rating.
 The more stars, the more water efficient the product.
-A standard three-star rated showerhead can save the average home $150 a year in water bills and can be purchased for as little as $50.
+A standard three-star rated showerhead can save the average home $60 a year in water and energy costs and be purchased for $50 or less.

 Saving Water in the Shower